LLnCSoftware/mserve/examples/01quickstart/01quickstart.md

 **Step 2 - start the client:**

-From the examples/01quickstart directory, type:
+cd into examples/01quickstart directory then type:

 ```
 $ q qs.q localhost 5000
 ```

-This launches a client, qs.q, and tells it to send its requests to the loadbalancer on localhost port 5000.
+This launches a client, qs.q, and tells it to send its requests to the load balancer on localhost port 5000.

 ## How it Works